Check what you know

 Did you know?

-Before operating any vehicle, drivers should receive appropriate vehicle familiarisation training and drivers should not be authorised to operate any vehicle they have not received training on.
+Before operating any vehicle, drivers should receive appropriate vehicle familiarisation training and should not be authorised to operate any vehicle they have not received training on.

 Training must be provided to ensure drivers are competent to carry out their tasks and duties.